kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 INFO:tensorflow:Final Streaming Accuracy: 0.2096
 ```

 Surprisingly, the non-finetuned model has a similar performance to one not restored from the checkpoint at all!
 However, we did use a different number of classes instead of the 1001 classes originally, which means the model probably wouldn't realize it has to distinguish the right kinds of classes.
-Also, looking from the images shown at the end, the key difference between these two baselines was that while the 'clean' model always produced `tulips` as the output, the predictions for the original model was more random and included other classes.
+Also, looking at the images shown at the end, the key difference between these two baselines was that while the 'clean' model always produced `tulips` as the output, the predictions for the original model was more random and included other classes.

 But what if we trained a 'clean' model instead?
 After training the 'clean' model without any restoration for 5 epochs, here is what I obtained: